|Points of Interest||Jackson County Data|

 Sylva and Webster stand as significant towns in the history of Western North Carolina.
 Both incorporated in the 19th century, Sylva became the bustling county seat in 1914 after getting a railroad, taking the mantle from Webster.
-The county as a whole was created in 1851.
-Bustling, however, is a relative term for those towns.
-Even as the county seat, Sylva’s population has never topped 3,000, and Jackson County presently has an estimated 44,000 residents, ranking 60th of 100 counties in North Carolina.
+The county as a whole was created in 1851.1 Bustling, however, is a relative term for those towns.
+Even as the county seat, Sylva’s population has never topped 3,000, and Jackson County presently has an estimated 44,000 residents, ranking 60th of 100 counties in North Carolina.2

 The natural environment has been a constant resources.
 Travel brochures from the 1930s highlight the same activities highlighted today: fishing, hiking, waterfalls.
 The county’s slogan in the 1950s was, “In the middle of the most.”
-Nestled in the Blue Ridge Mountains and abutting Great Smoky Mountains National Park, the municipalities of Jackson County tout some of the country’s most exciting natural areas, which as compiled by the Tourism Development Authority (TDA) include:
+Nestled in the Blue Ridge Mountains and abutting Great Smoky Mountains National Park, the municipalities of Jackson County tout some of the country’s most exciting natural areas, which as compiled by the Tourism Development Authority (TDA) include3:

 Important to note, though, is tourism competition.
 Neighboring counties and towns offer similarly stunning attractions.
 The mountains of western North Carolina touch nearly two dozen counties and more than 100 towns.

 Anecdotes from local leaders tell a similar story about the economic activity taking place in Sylva and the rest of Jackson County 15 years ago and prior.
 Sylva Mayor Lynda Sossamon described a downtown that closed at 5 p.m.
-In Dillsboro, the Great Smoky Mountain Railroad was a scenic tourist line had been a longtime economic driver for the area, but ceased operations in 2006.
-Jackson County Chamber of Commerce Executive Director Julie Spiro estimated that 40 percent of retail shops in town went out of business.
+In Dillsboro, the Great Smoky Mountain Railroad was a scenic tourist line had been a longtime economic driver for the area, but ceased operations in that area in 2008.4 Jackson County Chamber of Commerce Executive Director Julie Spiro estimated that 40 percent of retail shops in town went out of business.